 I think there are 2 main ways to grow your knowledge in ML.
 Projects & Competitions.

 Try to build something which includes some algorithm which you have just learned.
 It’s not compulsory to select some high level cutting edge project definition.
 You can even choose to use simplest linear regression in your project.
 Aim is to implement it and build some real world use case.
 While building them, you will face many issues.
 But that’s perfectly okay!!
 Find some fix as per your understanding.
 And move on.

 Second way is Competitions.
-Kaggle is one of the biggest data science community.
+Kaggle is one of the biggest data science communities.
 Take part in running competitions and learn as much as you can.
 Platforms like KDnuggets, Analytics Vidhya are also good.

-Its completely okay if your rank is low in these competitions.
+It’s completely okay if your rank is low in these competitions.
 Your aim is not to win millions of dollars by winning these competitions, your aim is to learn something.
-You know, sometimes in these ML competitions, 1st rank will have let say 0.98598 accuracy and person at 500th rank will have 0.97198 accuracy.
+You know, sometimes in these ML competitions, 1st rank will have, let say 0.98598 accuracy and a person at 500th rank will have 0.97198 accuracy.
 Rank difference is very high.
-But score is nearly same.
+But the score is nearly the same.